General Requirements for U.S. Students

 • A completed bachelor’s degree from an accredited college or university for all master’s degree programs with a cumulative GPA of at least a 2.75 on a 4.0 scale.

-• A completed master of divinity or an accredited master’s degree (or its educational equivalent) in an area related to one’s ministry setting or vocational calling for the Doctor of Ministry program with a cumulative GPA of at least a 3.0 on a 4.0 scale. *Applicants with another master’s degree accredited under ATS criteria for the professional MA (such as MAPSC, MASJE, etc.) and is related to the current ministry setting and theological degrees not accredited by ATS will be considered on a case-by-case basis.
+• A completed master of divinity or theologically equivalent accredited master’s degree in an area related to one’s ministry setting or vocational calling for the Doctor of Ministry program with a cumulative GPA of at least a 3.0 on a 4.0 scale.

 • Non-discrimination Policy: Iliff School of Theology (Iliff) endorses and complies with all state and federal nondiscrimination laws and regulations in the administration of its admission, educational and financial aid policies.
 Iliff does not discriminate on the basis of race, color, national origin, sex, disability, sexual orientation, gender identity, or age in its programs and activities.